ajhPHROS/MATH-6640/README.md

 - Analytic continuation via Fourier transform
 - Which functions are bandlimited?
 Which functions are "nearly" bandlimited?
-- Paley-Weiner Theorem
+- Paley-Wiener Theorem

 [Notes](notes/lecture_16.pdf) | Chapter 4, Section 3 (Stein and Shakarchi)

 ### Lecture 17
-- Proof of Paley-Weiner Theorem
+- Proof of Paley-Wiener Theorem
 - Where and when do entire functions "blow up"?
 - Phragmen-Lindelof Theorem